subrat-07/Spring-Framework/README.md

 # Spring-Framework
-The repository is all about development of pilot/use cases projects using all the modules of Spring Framework
+The repository is all about development of use cases/pilot projects using all the modules of Spring Framework